Sitecore Appoints Mark Frost CEO to 'Drive Next Phase of Growth'

 Frost replaces Michael Seifert, who founded the company in 2001 in Copenhagen, Denmark as a web content management provider primarily serving the Danish market.

-Seifert led Sitecore over the next 15 years to become a publicly-traded, near-1,000-employee experience management software provider that was acquired for $1.14 billion last year by private equity firm EQT.
+Seifert led Sitecore over the next 15 years to become a near-1,000-employee experience management software provider that was acquired for $1.14 billion last year by private equity firm EQT.

 Frost joins Sitecore after serving as CEO of MarkMonitor, an enterprise brand protection provider sold to Thomson Reuters for $3.55 billion last year.
 Seifert will join the Sitecore Board of Directors.